Connection and configuration

 You can enable or disable any of the two purposes of this integration:

-- Capture things.
+- Capture stuff.
 To capture things with Evernote into the FacileThings inbox, you have to check the “I want to get my Evernote notes in my Inbox” option and pick the Evernote notebook you want to use for that purpose.
 This way, all the notes that you create in that notebook will appear in your FacileThings inbox.

 - Reference Material.
 To use other Evernote notebooks to support your FacileThings projects, check the “I want to use my Evernote notebooks as Project support material” option.
 This way you can associate each project to an Evernote notebook, and all their notes will appear on the Reference Material list of the project.